waldirio/rho/doc/source/man.rst

 Use the ``rho profile`` command to create and manage network profiles.

 A network profile defines a collection of network information, including IP addresses or host names, SSH ports, and SSH credentials.
 The SSH credentials are provided through reference to one or more authentication profiles.
-A discovery scan can reference a network profile so that the act of running the scan is automatic and repeatable, without a requirement to reenter network information for each scan attempt.
+A discovery and inspection scan can reference a network profile so that the act of running the scan is automatic and repeatable, without a requirement to reenter network information for each scan attempt.

 Creating and Editing Network Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~